publicissapient-france/hello-grpc/article/article.md

 # REST v.s. gRPC

-To grasp why gRPC is a fundemantally different approach to build web service.
+To grasp why gRPC is a fundemantally different approach to build web services.
 Let's do a [side-by-side comparison](https://speakerdeck.com/thesandlord/grpc-vs-rest-api-strat-2016) between REST and gRPC.

 REST is basically JSON over HTTP 1.1 and gRPC is basically Protobuf over HTTP/2 with POST and choosing gRPC for a new project is still pretty experimental at the time of writing.